 - While the noodles are cooking, prep the tofu.
 Slice the extra firm tofu into thin squares (about 1 cm thick).
 Pat pieces of tofu gently with a cloth or paper towel to remove external moisture.

-- In a large skillet, heat one teaspoon sesame oil over medium heat.
+- Add a thin layer of canola oil to a large skillet over medium heat.
 Once hot, layer the tofu slices evenly in the skillet.
-You may need to do 2 rounds of sautéing, depending on your skillet size.
-Sauté until lightly browned, then flip.
-This will take about 3-4 minutes on each side.
+You may need to do 2 rounds of sautéing, depending on skillet size.
+Drizzle with 1 tablespoon soy sauce.
+Sauté until golden, then flip.
+This will take about 5-6 minutes on each side.

-- To make the peanut sauce: In a small bowl, whisk together the peanut butter, soy sauce, rice vinegar and sesame oil.
+- To make the peanut sauce: In a small bowl, whisk together the peanut butter, soy sauce, rice vinegar, lime juice, optional chili garlic sauce, honey, and sesame oil.
 Add water or veg broth one tablespoon at a time to thin.
 It should be an easily drizzle-able consistency.

-- Assemble the bowls: Divide all ingredients between 4 bowls (tofu, edamame, noodles, cabbage, carrots, cucumber).
+- Assemble the bowls: Divide all ingredients between 2-4 bowls (tofu, edamame, noodles, cabbage, carrots, cucumber).
 Drizzle each serving with peanut sauce.
-Serve topped with sesame seeds, fresh chopped cilantro and a lime wedge.
-Enjoy cold.
+Serve topped with sesame seeds, fresh chopped cilantro, roasted peanuts, and a lime wedge.

 Video